 The case for you to convert your traditional rental into an Airbnb property varies and depends on different variables.
 Your return on investment greatly depends on what your property has to offer and how you manage your properties.

 Say you have a beach property that you have been leasing out for a year at a time.
 The rent you charge is $1,000 a month.
 Now, say you convert your property into an Airbnb and charge $180 a night.
 On average, your property is occupied four nights a week.
 That means you are, on average, making $720 weekly and $2,880 monthly.

 Congratulations—you have nearly tripled your revenue!
 But wait before getting too excited!
 Since you are dealing with short-term stays, the utilities also fall on you.
 Water, electricity, internet, and cable now factor into your expenses if you provide those amenities.

 After you have factored in those costs and you still come out ahead and have the means to take on a more hands-on real-estate experience, then by all means, start your conversion.

 Give this some serious thought

-Where you might end up with a bad tenant here and there with a long-term rental, the chances of having a bad resident with Airbnb rentals is much higher due to the number of residents you’ll be dealing with and the inability to perform the same level of pre-screening.
+You might occasionally end up with a bad tenant here and there with a long-term rental.
+However, the chances of having a lousy resident with Airbnb rentals are much higher.
+That is because you’ll be dealing with many more residents and need to perform a different level of pre-screening.

 While these nightmare stories certainly underscore some of the challenges with the short-term rental market, the considerations in terms of the operations required for success cannot be ignored.
 The truth is, the short-term rental market is an entirely different beast and does not mix well with existing long-term rental operations.